Precarious Spaces, Radiant Days (2016)

 Video documentation: Timo Menke

-Thank you: Hiroshi Ashikaga, Yoi Kawakubo, Atsushi Sakamoto (Fukushima Prefectorial Art Museum), Ikumi Aihara, Kaoru Kumagai (Kotobuki Alternative Network), Prof. Tsutomu Tomotsune and Daizo Tanaka (Tokyo University of Foreign Studies), the staff of Youkobo Art Space, Tokyo, William Andrews (Throw Out Your Books), The Japan Foundation Library, Tokyo, Raoul Délémazure (Association Georges Perec), Paris, Filmform, Stockholm, Rebecka Wigh Abrahamsson (Uppsala konstmuseum), Hiroko Tsuchimoto and Per Åhlund (Fylkingen/EMS), Michiko Inoue, Cecilia Björk, and the artists who participated in ‘Species of Spaces 1974′.
+Hiroshi Ashikaga, Yoi Kawakubo, Atsushi Sakamoto (Fukushima Prefectorial Art Museum), Ikumi Aihara, Kaoru Kumagai (Kotobuki Alternative Network), Prof. Tsutomu Tomotsune and Daizo Tanaka (Tokyo University of Foreign Studies), the staff of Youkobo Art Space, Tokyo, William Andrews (Throw Out Your Books), The Japan Foundation Library, Tokyo, Raoul Délémazure (Association Georges Perec), Paris, Filmform, Stockholm, Rebecka Wigh Abrahamsson (Uppsala konstmuseum), Hiroko Tsuchimoto and Per Åhlund (Fylkingen/EMS), Michiko Inoue, Cecilia Björk, and the artists behind ‘Species of Spaces 1974′: Kristina Bength and Cecilia Darle.

 Download film dialogue and production information (Malin Pettersson Öberg, EN)